-After losing my husband and both parents in a span of 6 years it’s easy to feel fall into a funk and feel sorry for myself.
+After losing my husband and both parents in a span of 6 years it’s easy to feel fall into a deep spiral of sad thoughts and feel sorry for myself.
 I will admit that it can still be tough and grief comes at me on some days like a pile of bricks.
 It’s also easy with social media to compare ourselves to others and get down on ourselves.
 Social media is great and horrible at the same time.

 One thing that helps me daily is to remember how far I’ve come in my journey.
 Thinking of one thing every day that I am thankful for has helped too.
 As an example, today I am grateful for anyone who comes to my blog and has found it useful in any way.
 I don’t do it for money that’s for sure.
 But helping people in some manner whether it be about travel or life makes me happy.

 Some other items I am working on to make a daily non-negotiable:

 - Nighttime skincare routine